-On Friday, NASA is expected to begin issuing layoff notices to about 3,200 contractors, agency officials have said.
+Today (July 22), NASA is expected to begin issuing layoff notices to about 3,200 contractors, agency officials have said.

 The shuttle program ended Thursday when the shuttle Atlantis and its crew of four astronauts landed at NASA's Kennedy Space Center, capping a 13-day delivery flight to the International Space Station.
 The mission was NASA's 135th shuttle flight and the last hurrah of the 30-year space plane program.